-Ever since the COVID pandemic started, most organizations across the world have switched on to the ‘work from home’ mode for a majority of their employees.
-With the pandemic showing some signs of easing, most organizations have resumed normal business operations to an extent albeit with social distancing norms.
-The pandemic may eventually go away, but work from home might stay for a significant chunk of the workforce for a good number of organizations.
+Since the start of the pandemic, organizations globally have switched to ‘work from home’ for a majority of their employees.
+The pandemic may eventually go away, but work from home might stay in a significant way for many organizations.
 In fact, work from home might become an integral part of the overall HR strategy.
-However, organizations are also concerned about the performance and productivity of work from home employees over the long run especially if it were to become the new normal.
+Organizations are also concerned about the performance and productivity of work from home employees, especially if it becomes the new normal.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)